Review Analysis Conclusion

 Sizing and Coverage Area

 Before selecting any mat, measure the exact zone you need to protect.
-Entryway mats should extend far enough to capture several footsteps; a 3’ x 5’ footprint is a common minimum for single-door lobbies, while double-door or high-volume entrances often benefit from 4’ x 6’ or runner-style lengths.
+Entryway mats should extend far enough to capture several footsteps; a 3’ x 5’ footprint is a common minimum for single-door lobbies, while double-door or high-volume entrances often benefit from 4’ x 6’ or extended runner lengths.
 For industrial workstations, the mat should match the area where employees stand in place, typically at least 2’ x 3’ per station.
 Interlocking tile systems offer an advantage when standard rectangles do not fit, because you can trim or rearrange pieces around equipment, drains, or irregular room perimeters.
 Always account for door swing clearance; low-profile mats under one-quarter inch thick are usually safest for entryways where doors must pass over the surface.

 Material and Feature Tradeoffs